This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 5. Things You’ll Need To Live

 Accommodation can be tricky to sort as you arrive in a new country.
-Best bet is to arrive early and get stuck in to finding somewhere to live as soon as possible.
+It’s best to arrive early and get stuck in to finding somewhere to live as soon as possible.
 TradeMe is a good bet for both rental property (via ‘Estate Agents) or ‘Flatmates Wanted’ i.e. renting a room in a pre-existing household.
 There are also Facebook groups e.g. ‘Auckland Flatmates Wanted’.
 The other option is renting via an estate agent directly; the big ones (in Auckland) are Barfoot & Thompson, Ray White and Harcourts.

 In the interim, staying with friends, friends-of-friends or Airbnb are good options.
 You will need an NZ address for many of the things below, including bank accounts, IRD numbers and car purchase/insurance.
 Best to ask someone you know (well) if you can use their address for official things – others have had success using Airbnb addresses.